 Feed St. Mary’s desires to provide quality food to the Food Pantries and Soup Kitchens in St. Mary’s County without imposing overhead costs.
 To do so, Feed St. Mary’s must rely on the generosity of our community.
 We need your support to alleviate hunger in St. Mary’s County.

-Donate Treasure To Be Applied Directly to Feed St. Mary’s
+Donate Treasure Directly to Feed St. Mary’s

 Your direct financial support helps to pay necessary Feed St. Mary’s operating expenses such as utilities, supplies, insurance, and repairs.
 Your donation also goes towards buying food to support our food pantries and soup kitchens.